gcbipdaniil/WriterPro/README.md

 ## WriterPro: A powerful desktop application for writers.

 No registrations, no cloud.
-Just a powerful, tool that runs on your computer.
+Just a powerful tool that runs on your computer.
 Download the installer, install it, and start creating.

 <div align="center">
   <a href="https://github.com/gcbipdaniil/WriterPro/releases">